Shinonoi Station

 Shinonoi Station (篠ノ井駅, Shinonoi-eki) is a train station in the city of Nagano, Nagano Prefecture, Japan, operated jointly by East Japan Railway Company (JR East), with the third-sector railway operating company Shinano Railway.

 Lines

-Shinanoi Station is one of the intermediate terminals of the discontinuous the Shin'etsu Main Line, and is 9.3 kilometers from Nagano Station.
-It is also the terminus of the 66.7 kilometer Shinanoi Line.
+Shinonoi Station is one of the intermediate terminals of the discontinuous Shin'etsu Main Line, and is 9.3 kilometers from Nagano Station.
 It is also the terminus for the Shinonoi Line and the 65.1 kilometer Shinano Railway Line.

 Station layout

 The station consists of a one ground-level island platform and one side platform, connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.